plone/training/mastering-plone/volto_actions.rst

 Topics covered:

-* actions: fetch data from backend
+* actions: fetch data from backend and write data to backend
 * component state: user interaction: call back to user before dispatching an action
 * theming with Semantic-UI